c12yptonic/ctf-writeups/ctfs/deconstructf21.md

 > Most of the times, what you seek is deep within the user.
 It starts with a writer, carries on with an actor and ends
 > with a producer.

-On downloading the file, we see that is rendered as a proper **`.pdf`** file.
+On downloading the file, we see that it is rendered as a proper **`.pdf`** file.
 Out of curiosity I did open up the pdf and found few black patches within the only page available in the file.
 Selecting all the content in the page and pasting it in a text editor I could find the below flags.
 ```sh